These easy flavorful Tofu Sloppy Joes are a healthy version of a childhood classic. Made with pantry staples and ready in under 30 minutes!

 - Red bell pepper: Adds sweetness.
 You could also use a green bell pepper.

 - Tomato sauce: Normally Sloppy Joes are made with ketchup.
-The combination of the tomato sauce and tomato paste along with brown sugar replaces the ketchup.
+The combination of tomato sauce and tomato paste along with brown sugar replaces the ketchup.

 - Tomato paste: Adds a rich concentrated tomato flavor.
 If you don't use it often, you can buy it in a tube and it will last longer.